santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 Simultaneously, Clayton Christensen was developing Jobs Theory.
 Christensen's influential HBR piece "Marketing Malpractice" (2005) argued that marketers had been "losing the forest for the trees" by focusing on demographic segments instead of fundamental customer jobs (HBS Working Knowledge, 2006).
 He later popularized JTBD through "Competing Against Luck" (2016), which formally presented Jobs Theory as a framework for predictable innovation (Strategy+Business, 2016).

+In Jobs to Be Done theory, a "job" represents the fundamental progress or outcome a customer seeks in a specific context, independent of any product solution.
+As Ulwick defines it, a Job-to-be-Done is "a statement that describes, with precision, what a group of people are trying to achieve or accomplish in a given situation" (Ulwick, 2020).
+This solution-agnostic perspective forms the primary unit of analysis for understanding customer behavior.

+Christensen identifies three essential dimensions in every job that customers need done (HBS Working Knowledge, 2006).
+A comprehensive understanding of these dimensions provides a complete view of customer motivation:

+- **Functional Dimension:** Addresses the practical tasks and objectives customers need to accomplish; the core problem they're trying to solve or outcome they want to achieve.
+- **Emotional Dimension:** Encompasses how customers want to feel (or avoid feeling) when getting the job done; confidence, security, satisfaction, or avoiding frustration, anxiety, and embarrassment.
+- **Social Dimension:** Relates to how customers want to be perceived by others when using a solution;  considerations of status, identity, belonging, and social acceptance in relevant contexts.

+This framework transcends traditional demographic segmentation by recognizing that people from vastly different demographic profiles often hire products for identical jobs.
+The key insight is that a 24-year-old and a 60-year-old might hire the same solution to accomplish the same job, despite their demographic differences.

+JTBD also reframes customer "needs" as specific criteria for job success.
+These aren't vague desires but measurable outcomes that directly shape product requirements—like speed, convenience, or emotional reassurance (Strategyn, n.d.).
+This precision allows companies to design solutions that truly satisfy the job's requirements rather than chasing demographic assumptions.

 **References:**